 Step 3: Setup Exposure Time of the Machine Vision Camera

-There are 3 options to proceed.
+There are 2 options to proceed.

 The max framerate of the Machine Vision Camera is 1000/exposuretime (ms).
 With an exposure time of 40ms the max framerate is 1000/40=25fps.
-If you imaging a still object please increase the exposure time till you have the desired brightness.
+If you are imaging a still object please increase the exposure time till you have the desired brightness.

 A common calculation states that the maximum movement of the object should not be larger then half a pixel.
 To calculate we assume the following.
 Our field of view is 1000x600mm and our Machine Vision Camera has 1000x600pixels resolution.
 So 1pixel/1mm.
 If an object moves with 1m/second this will be 1000mm/second.
 We will start noticing motion blur if the object moves with more then half a pixel so that is 0,5 * 1pixel/1mm= 0.5mm.
 The maximum exposure time is then (max object movement=0.5mm) / (object speed = 1000mm) = 0.0005seconds = 0.5ms.
 So in that case you should set the ExposureTime value of the Machine Vision camera to 0.5x1000=500us

-In case you have a GigE camera and you don't have live images, the packetsize and packetsize delay can be the problem.
+When using one (or more) ethernet GigE camera and you don't have live images, the packets size and packets delay can be the problem.

 Step 4: Setup gain of Machine Vision Camera

 In best case situations, you where able to set the exposure time of the Machine Vision Camera to a value that your image is already bright enough.
 However in some cases this is not possible because there is not enough light or an object is moving and therefore the max exposure time is limited.
 In these cases you can use the gain.
-When the gain is increased to much, the image quality will degrade and noise will become visible.
+When the gain is increased too much, the image quality will degrade and noise will become visible.

-Again you have 2 options:
+You have 2 options:

-- Option 1: use autogain.
-You can set this value to once or continuous.
+- Option 1: Use autogain (under Remote Device>AnalogControl>GainAuto) ,You can set this value to once or continuous.

 Step 5: setup the white balance of the Machine Vision Camera (only for color cameras)

 A color Machine Vision Camera has a white calibration option.
-Color representation of a Machine vision camera are depending on the lightsource that is used.
+Color representation of a Machine vision camera is depending on the lightsource that is used.
 LED’s have a different color spectrum then a traditional light bulb or the sun.
 Often the image looks very green if the white balance is not correct.
 Therefore set the BalanceWhiteAuto feature to once or continuous.
-As soon as the whitebalance is performed you will notice that the colors of the Machine Vision Camera are more realistic.
+(Under RemoteDevice>AnalogControl>BalanceWhiteAuto)